HEERA ALAYA

 What would you like people to know about your courier job?

-It’s [being a courier] a hard-working job, not a job that anyone should look down on.
+Being a courier is a demanding job, one that deserves respect.
 An ant tribe cannot thrive without the worker ants.
-Similarly, a car cannot move without wheels or engines, so a courier, dishwasher, or trash collector is a job for a reason.
-When you do the job, take pride like you are supposed to do it.
+Similarly, a car cannot move without wheels or an engine.
+So a courier, dishwasher, or trash collector is a job for a reason.
+When you do the job, take pride in it like you are supposed to.

-It’s all right to say thank you to somebody.
-The world is going to the left because people are not kind to each other; it’s scary.
-So you do your part and be kind to just one person so that that person feels that and is kind to another person.
+It’s important to express gratitude.
+Society is losing its sense of kindness, and that’s troubling.
+So you do your part and be kind to just one person, so that person feels it and is kind to another person.
 Acknowledge people.
-Just say good morning.
-Say, thank you if they open the door for you or someone picks up something you dropped.
+Just say “good morning”.
+Say “thank you” if someone opens the door for you or picks up something you dropped.

-What are your dreams for the world to be inclusive of class, colour and religion?
+What are your dreams for creating a world that is inclusive of class, colour, and religion?

 I want people to have respect for each other.
 We don’t have that much time here [in life].
 My religion is respecting people, being kind, and doing the right thing.

-You drive alone all the time.
-In your downtime, do you prefer someone else to drive?
+You often drive alone.
+In your free time, do you prefer someone else to take the wheel?

 [Laughs] Sometimes.
 I always like to be in control of my driving.
 I can see what other people might not notice.